 Nearly three decades after the first condominiums went up on Kiawah, the island's glorious 10-mile-long beach remains a nesting ground for endangered loggerhead turtle and its protected wilderness still provides a home for deer, raccoons, and more than 200 species of birds.
 But make no mistake about it: civilization has arrived in a big way.
-Though planned to be unobtrusive, two resort villages, five golf courses, two racquet clubs, a new 255-room hotel, and more than 1,000 villas and some 1,300 private homes now trail through a landscape where once there was only woods and marsh.
+Though planned to be unobtrusive, two resort villages, five golf courses, an expansive racquet club—the former site of the U.S. Claycourt Championships and a Fed Cup tie—a 255-room hotel, and more than 1,000 villas and some 1,300 private homes now trail through a landscape where once there was only woods and marsh.

 Pro Shop: 843-768-2838

-Kiawah has two tennis facilities, the Roy Barth Tennis Center in East Beach and the West Beach Racquet Club, which ensures that none of its hotel or villa guests will be very far from a court.
-Both are under the direction of former touring pro Roy Barth.
-West Beach lies half hidden by trees.
-It has 10 Har-Tru courts, one of which can be used as a stadium, and a new swimming pool and snack bar.
-The Roy Barth Tennis Center, farther down the island, sits amid a halo of tennis villas four minutes on foot from the beachfront Sanctuary hotel.
-It has an even dozen courts altogether, 9 Har-Tru and 3 hard.
-It was here that the Fed Cup matches were played in the spring of 1998, as were the U.S. Clay Court Championships in 1990.
-It has the larger pro shop and is further distinguished by having one of its hard courts dedicated to a self-feeding ball machine capable of spewing balls at a rate of 1,200 per hour.
-At both clubs, however, the courts form a semicircle around the weathered wood pro shop, whose decks provide a comfortable place to watch the action.
+The Roy Barth Tennis Center sits amid a halo of tennis villas four minutes on foot from the beachfront Sanctuary hotel.
+It currently has an even dozen courts altogether, 9 Har-Tru and 3 hard, with construction about to begin on 10 additional Har-Tru.
+It was here that the Fed Cup matches were played in the spring of 1998, as were the U.S. Claycourt Championships in 1990.
+It has an expansive pro shop and is further distinguished by having one of its hard courts dedicated to a self-feeding ball machine capable of spewing balls at a rate of 1,200 per hour.
+The courts form a semicircle around the weathered wood pro shop, whose decks provide a comfortable place to watch the action.
 Winding paths through pine trees lead to courts variously bordered by palmettos, pampas grass, oleander and flowers.
 Each pair of courts has access to a awning-covered patio offering shade, benches, and an electric water fountain.

 Tennis Programs.
-During the busy March-to-October season, both clubs offer a weekly menu of programs including instructional clinics, two-hour Tournament Tough workouts, drill sessions, adult mixed doubles round robins, parent-child doubles round robins, and private lessons (from November-February activity slows, to the point that the West Beach club closes for part of December and January).
-In addition, they help guests find opponents at the appropriate level, even guaranteeing a match if give 48 hours notice.
+During the busy March-to-October season, the racquet club offers a weekly menu of programs including instructional clinics, two-hour Tournament Tough workouts, drill sessions, adult mixed doubles round robins, parent-child doubles round robins, and private lessons.
+In addition, the staff helps guests find opponents at the appropriate level, even guaranteeing a match if give 48 hours notice.

 Activity reaches its zenith in summer when the resort adds a weekly pro doubles exhibition at East Beach as well as three-day junior tennis camps, junior tournament tough workouts, and a Tiny Tots program.
 On selected weekends during every month except July and August, the resort adds a 3-day doubles mini camp, which consists of 8 hours of instruction covering all aspects of the game, including basic strokes, strategy, angles, visualization, and supervised doubles play.
 Participants also receive a copy of Barth's instructional manual, "Tips for Better Tennis."
 Finally, private camps can be arranged to suit the specific needs of a group.